cetmca/reactJS/my-app/README.md

-  >> taskkill /f /im node.exe  // use full command, since in windows, its not releasing the port after exit
+  >> taskkill /f /im node.exe  // use full command, since in Windows, its not releasing the port after exit